-- Walk on the historic Nakasendo Path through the Japan Alps - Explore the gardens and shrines of ancient Kyoto - UNESCO World Heritage temples and shrines of historic Nara - See the modern side of Japan in Tokyo, Kyoto and Osaka - Stay in ryokan, traditional Japanese inns, for an authentic experience - Try delicious and interesting Japanese food
+- Walk on the historic Nakasendo Path through the Japanese Alps - Explore the gardens, temples and shrines of ancient Kyoto & Nara - See the modern side of Japan in Tokyo, Kyoto and Osaka - Stay in ryokan, traditional Japanese inns and experience bathing in natural hot springs - Spot the snow monkeys bathing in the Onsen hot springs - Try delicious and interesting Japanese food and delicacies

-Cost from: \$14,050 per person twin share.
-Single room supplement on request, only available in city hotels Departures: 7 April, 15 May, 9 October 2024 Includes: 13 nights of comfortable 3 or 4-star accommodation in en-suite rooms (except in ryokan, which often have shared facilities), mostly half board from dinner on arrival to breakfast on departure (except 1 dinner in Kyoto), full program of guided walks led by an experienced local leader, sightseeing and entrance fees, travel by coach/minivan, train and public transport, tips/gratuities Not included: International flights, other meals, drinks, visa or passport charges, personal expenses.
+Cost from: \$15,700 per person twin share.
+Single room supplement on request, only available in city hotels Departures: 24 March, 14 April, 15 September, 5, 27 October 2025 Includes: 13 nights of comfortable 3 or 4-star accommodation in en-suite rooms (except in ryokan, which often have shared facilities),13 breakfasts, 3 lunches and 12 dinners, full program of guided walks led by an experienced local leader, sightseeing and entrance fees, travel by coach/minivan, train and public transport, tips/gratuities Not included: International flights, other meals, drinks, visa or passport charges, personal expenses.
 Grading: Easy to Moderate, a mixture of part-day walks, moderate trails, and city sightseeing.
 Walking ranging from level countryside paths to trails of up to 8km with 510m of ascent.